FarronF/limerick-council-meetings/meetings/2015/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - 15th June, 2015.md

  The need for an inventory of monuments in the city to be carried out to include a

-report on the condition of each monument and any repair works needed.--- 7
+report on the condition of each monument and any repair works needed.
+---
+7

  The need to map all monuments, historic sites and tourist attractions and provide